 NULL to create a thread

 with default attributes.
-Otherwise it is a pointer to a structure with
+Otherwise it is a pointer to a structure as

-the definition below.
-For any field with value‘0’, the
+hidden fields.
+For any field with value‘0’, the default is

 cancel field may be filled with a pointer to a function